-I was leafing through one of my favorite Italian cookbooks when I came across a recipe for pasta that looked so delicious, I decided to prepare it for dinner.
+I was leafing through one of my favorite Italian cookbooks when I came across a recipe for pasta that looked so delicious and up my alley that I decided to prepare it for dinner.
 As I completed the recipe and glanced down at my newest creation with pride, I experienced deja vu.
-I had a sudden sneaking suspicion that I may have prepared the dish a few years back.
-Guess what?
+I had a sudden sneaking suspicion that I may have prepared the dish several years back.
+Well, after taking a whole 15 seconds to "research" my sneaking suspicion, guess what?
 I did a blog search and found that I prepared this recipe shortly after I started my blog in January of 2011.
 Yep, there it was.
 An entry for Spaghetti or Trofie con Noci e Parmigiano on February 12th, 2011.
 In my defense, I have prepared over 200 recipes for the blog since January of of 2011 so unknowingly repeating a recipe was bound to happen.

 I had a good chuckle and then got excited because when I first prepared this recipe, I wasn't including photographs with my posts.
 Although this makes my life a little too easy for this write-up, I have included the recipe below as well as a link to my initial 2011 entry (click on the link in the paragraph above).
 It contains a detailed description of the ingredients and especially of Trofie pasta.